semgrep/semgrep-docs/docs/release-notes/october-2024.md

 ![Old SCM card](/img/old-scm-card.png)
 ![Updated SCM card](/img/new-scm-card.png)
 _**Figure**.
 Previous and current SCM card UI._
 - **Semgrep Managed Scans**: scans now follow fail open behavior, consistent with how Semgrep in CI behaves.
+Failing open means that Semgrep scans with internal errors do not result in a failed job.
 - The **Projects** page's **See findings** button is now a drop-down box, enabling you to select which product you want to view findings for.

 ### Fixed